 Visiting the old town of Le Mans

 The old town of Le Mans covers 10 hectares of protected area.
-The best tip to fully enjoy this visit if you have a car is to park in one of the free parking lots located at the foot of the old town.
-Don’t hesitate to walk through the streets of Le Mans to discover the Cité Plantagenêt with its medieval hotels and half-timbered houses with their corbelled structures.
-It is truly a neighborhood with a lot of charm, and I recommend you wander and get lost in its alleys during a sunny day (we did it in the rain, and it was a bit more complicated…).
-You must see the Maison du Pilier-Rouge, which dates from the 16th century and was restored between 2005 and 2007.
+The tip for fully enjoying this visit if you have a vehicle is to park your car in one of the free parking lots located at the foot of the old town.
+Don’t hesitate to then walk through the streets of Le Mans to discover the Cité Plantagenêt with its medieval hotels and half-timbered houses with their corbels.
+It’s truly a neighborhood with a lot of charm and I recommend wandering around and getting lost in its narrow streets during a nice day (we did it in the rain and it was a little more complicated…).
+You must notably go see the Maison du Pilier-Rouge which dates from the 16th century and was restored between 2005 and 2007.

-Also, don’t miss the Maison suspendue (Suspended House), behind the glass of which a teddy bear is watching you… Indeed, this teddy bear is a nod from the current owners to the photograph taken by Robert Doisneau in 1962, depicting a young girl playing with her teddy bear in front of this very same house.
+Don’t miss the Hanging House (Maison suspendue) either, behind the window of which a teddy bear is watching you… In fact, this teddy bear is a nod from the current owners to the photograph taken by Robert Doisneau in 1962, showing a little girl playing with her teddy bear in front of this very same hanging house.

 _